Things To Do In Ottawa In 48 Hours

 Can you believe I was born and raised in Toronto, Canada and never visited my countries capital Ottawa?
 I know, it’s shameful but all that is about to change.
 This year New Year’s day falls on a long weekend which means Ottawa in 48 hours!

 Ottawa is definitely one of the best places to stay or spend a getaway.
 Like Toronto and most big Canadian cities, the lifestyle can be expensive.
-There are no breaks from our airline Air Canada either as it’s ridiculously costly to fly within Canada.
+O-Town as its passionately nick-named is no different.
+Plus, there are no breaks from our national airline Air Canada either.
+It’s ridiculously costly to fly within Canada.

-This left us with option two and option three; take the train or drive.
+This left us with option two or option three; take the train or drive.

-Although I love taking trains we opted to drive so we will have a car to get around in when we arrive.
+Although I love taking trains we opted to drive so would have a car to get around in when we arrive.
 Now, I’m not a huge fan of driving long distances but since it’s only about four hours from Toronto, I sucked it up and hit the road…

 The Notre-Dame Cathedral Basilica